From Venice To Fenton Art Glass: The History Of Milk Glass

 Though Victorian Milk Glass reflected its Venetian predecessor in appearance, it differed in composition.
 Medieval Lattimo was created by using a compound of lead and tin as opaquing agents—an idea which was, of course, revolutionary for its time, but which produced a more crude and less versatile glass than that which could be created using the more technologically-advanced techniques of the Gilded Age.

-What makes American Milk Glass truly remarkable, however, is not the quality of its composition (indeed, many collectors view French Milk Glass as the finest overall) but rather the versatility of its forms.
-Everything from tableware and dinnerware to clocks, inkwells, jars, lamps, vases, candlesticks, matchstick holders, and even costume jewelry were rendered in smooth, gleaming Milk Glass.
+What makes American Milk Glass truly remarkable, however, is not the quality of its composition (indeed, many collectors view French Milk Glass as the finest overall), but rather the versatility of its forms.
+Everything from tableware and dinnerware to clocks, inkwells, jars, lamps, vases, candlesticks, matchstick holders, and even costume jewellery were rendered in smooth, gleaming Milk glass.
 Many of these pieces showed a breathtaking attention to detail, featuring scalloped and delicately beaded edges, waffle and diamond patterns, and even whole reliefs depicting scenes of cultural and historic significance.

-Some of the most valuable pieces of American Milk Glass are plates crafted with a border of 13 stars and George Washington’s likeness and the iconic plates that helped to launch the 1908 presidential campaigns of William Howard Taft and William Jennings Bryan.
-There’s even an extremely rare platter adorned with an ornate relief of President Abraham Lincoln (probably used as part of dinner service at a commemorative event), covered dishes from the Spanish-American War which bear the likeness of Admiral Dewey, and plates (also circa 1908) celebrating Roosevelt’s first “Teddy” bears.
-As Bill and Betty Newbound (authors of The Collector’s Encyclopedia of Milk Glass) put it, “The whole history of our country can be followed in its glass.”
+Some of the most valuable pieces of American Milk glass are plates crafted with a border of 13 stars and George Washington’s likeness, and the iconic plates that helped launch the 1908 presidential campaigns of William Howard Taft and William Jennings Bryan.
+There’s even an extremely rare platter adorned with an ornate relief of President Abraham Lincoln (probably used as part of dinner service at a commemorative event), covered dishes from the Spanish-American War that bear the likeness of Admiral Dewey, and plates (also circa 1908) celebrating Roosevelt’s first “Teddy” bears.
+As Bill and Betty Newbound (authors of The Collector’s EEncyclopaediaof Milk Glass) put it, “The whole history of our country can be followed in its glass.”